AndrewPiroli/csv2librenms/README.md

 - **use_https**: set to True to enable HTTPS
 - **disable_tls_cert_check**: set to True to ignore certificate errors when using HTTPS
 - **debug_mode**: set to True to print debug information and send requests to an HTTP reflection service instead of your LibreNMS
-- **num_connections**: EXPIRAMENTAL: set to the number of concurrent connections to use when making API requests, this may speed up the process for large requests, but it is largely untested.
+- **num_connections**: EXPERIMENTAL: set to the number of concurrent connections to use when making API requests, this may speed up the process for large requests, but it is largely untested.